siffiejoe/lua-amalg/README.md

 The `-i` option can be used multiple times to specify multiple patterns.

+Usually, the amalgamated modules take precedence over locally installed (possibly newer) versions of the same modules.
+If you want to use local modules when available and only fall back to the amalgamated code otherwise, you can specify the `-f` flag.

+    ./amalg.lua -o out.lua -s main.lua -c -f

+This installs another searcher/loader function at the end of the `package.searchers` (or `package.loaders` on Lua 5.1) and adds a new table `package.postload` that serves the same purpose as the standard `package.preload` table.

 To fix a compatibility issue with Lua 5.1's vararg handling, `amalg.lua` by default adds a local alias to the global `arg` table to every loaded module.
 If for some reason you don't want that, use the